Related Github Documents

 This document describes how to run PWA and ICM using the Hybrid Approach, so that pages from the Intershop Progressive Web App and pages from the classic storefront (Responsive Starter Store) can be run in parallel.

-A possible scenario would be to have the shopping experience with all its SEO optimizations handled by the PWA and to delegate highly customized parts of the checkout or my account area to the ICM.
+A possible scenario would be to have the shopping experience with all its SEO optimizations handled by the PWA and to delegate highly customized parts of the checkout or My Account area to the ICM.

 Requirements